zemda/Trials/README.md

 ### Grappling Hook
 - **Activated with Left Mouse Button**
-- Attachable to specific blue line "points" starting from Level 03 (till then can be used to detect collisions...).
-- Points might have some chance to be only one time use
+- Attachable to specific blue line "points" starting from Level 03.
+Points might have some chance to be only one time use

 ### Attachable Rope
 - **Triggered by pressing the E Key**